silentdiverchris/Archivist/README.md

 # Plain-text password alert !

-To make the encryption work you need to either add the password to use to the EncryptionPassword section of the configuration file, or put it in a text file and specify the full path in the EncryptionPasswordFile setting.
+To make the encryption work you need to either supply a password to the EncryptionPassword job setting or put it in a text file and specify the full path in the EncryptionPasswordFile setting.

-Obviously this is a plain-text password in a file of one kind or another so definitely to be done with some consideration as to how good an idea that is, especially if the configuration or password files themselves are archived by the system.
+Obviously this is a plain-text password in a file of one kind or another so should be done with some consideration as to how good an idea that is, especially if the configuration or password files themselves are archived by the system.

 You could end up with a nicely encrypted set of files with the password conveniently provided in plain text nearby.

+An option to allow the user to type it into the console at job startup would be a nice enhancement.

 <a name="AESCrypt"></a>
 # AESCrypt